-Nathan Nguyen is a 4th year PhD student in Cell Biology.
+Nathan Nguyen is a fifth year PhD student in Cell Biology.
 He comes from the faraway land known as California.
 Before attending Yale, Nathan studied molecular biology, bioinformatics, and astrophysics at the University of California – Santa Cruz.
 His scientific interest is in astrobiology, hence he spent some time of my undergraduate career working for NASA to develop biofuel and recycling methods for space missions.
 Currently he is engaged in basic science research emphasizing on a cellular process called macroautophagy.
 Nathan’s hobbies include reading, singing karaoke, cooking, and board/video games.
 He likes to talk to students about doing research, career development, and life as a graduate student.
 He looks forward to meeting the JE students - we will have an awesome year!

 Caitlin Parmer is a 3rd year medical student originally hailing from San Diego, California.
 Caitlin’s love for Jonathan Edwards College began as a Yale undergraduate in the class of 2013.
 A former IM secretary, resident of entryway C, and buttery enthusiast, Caitlin is extremely excited to once again become involved with the JE community.
 As an undergraduate, she sang with Proof of the Pudding and Whim ‘n Rhythm, and she now performs with the graduate student a cappella group, The Citations.
 Her other hobbies include volleyball, squash, crosswords, and baking pies.
 Come say hi if you see her in the dining hall!